Gorky Park (Moscow): Transformation

 In 2011 Gorky Park underwent a major reconstruction.
-New director of Central Park of Culture and Leisure Sergey Kapkov ordered to demolish abiout 100 attractions and illegal objects.
+New director of Central Park of Culture and Leisure Sergey Kapkov ordered the demolition of about 100 attractions and illegal objects.
 More than two thousand square meters of new asphalt roadbed was laid on the site of demolished objects and 1.9 ha of new lawns and flowerbeds were laid out.
 All amusement rides but one, a two deck carousel, have been removed in order to transform the place into a recreational zone.
 Abandoned buildings, carts, tents, advertising structures and attractions were cleaned in the process.
 Renovation of monuments, cleaning the ponds and delivering soil and grass turf was started.
 Gorky Park was transformed in several months, becoming the first Russian park that could now compete with the leading parks of the world.
 A 15,000 square meter ice rink, with separate zones for children, hockey, dancing, and general skating, was officially opened in December 2011.
 In winter, a skating school of Alexei Yagudin runs on the skating rink.

 Shortly after he took over the park, Sergei Kapkov was appointed to the role of Moscow Government Minister and Head of the Department of Cultural Heritage.
 Olga Zakharova has since replaced Sergei Kapkov and has held the position ever since.